 Looking for more great picture books that teach manners?

-This is a simple picture book that tells the story of a boy who feels like he has to always speak and then provides ways for him to control his speech.
-It is a great picture book that teaches children how to control what they say (interupting, mean words, etc.).
+- My Mouth Is a Volcano! by Julia Cook is a simple picture book that tells the story of a boy who feels like he has to always speak and then provides ways for him to control his speech.
+It is a great picture book that teaches children how to control what they say (interrupting, mean words, etc.)